-- When considering administrative action, we not only review precedents, but also carefully conduct checks in multiple sections to ensure fairness. - Inside the FSA, we have established an independent office consisting mainly of lawyers that investigates compliance of the FSA (staff), as well as a desk for receiving information related to the compliance of the FSA (staff). - We have established the "Principles of Financial Supervision and Rules for Supervision Division Staff (Code of Conduct)".
+- When considering administrative action, we not only review precedents, but also carefully conduct checks in multiple sections to ensure fairness. - Inside the FSA, we have established an independent office consisting mainly of lawyers that investigates compliance of the FSA (staff), as well as a desk for receiving information related to the compliance of the FSA (staff)..